Monitor Websites from AI Agents: PageCrawl MCP Server Guide

 Annual billing saves two months across every paid tier.
 Enterprise and Ultimate scale up to 100x if you need thousands of pages or multi-team access.

 At an engineering hourly rate, Standard at $80/year pays for itself the first time you catch a breaking API change, a deprecated endpoint, or a silent config change before it takes down production.
 100 monitored pages is enough to cover the changelogs and docs of every third-party API your stack depends on.
 Enterprise at $300/year adds higher check frequency, 500 pages, and full API access.
 All plans include the PageCrawl MCP Server, which plugs directly into Claude, Cursor, and other MCP-compatible tools.
 Developers can ask "what changed in the Stripe API docs this month?" and get a summary pulled from your own monitoring history.
-Paid plans unlock write access so AI tools can create monitors and trigger checks through conversation, turning your tracked pages into a living knowledge base instead of a pile of alert emails.
+AI assistants can create monitors through conversation on every plan, including Free, and paid plans add on-demand checks and monitor management, turning your tracked pages into a living knowledge base instead of a pile of alert emails.

 Getting Started